CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/CombatRules/CombatModifiers.md

 Usually achieved by two or more characters with a Teamwork Vocation (Like Pack Hunter or Soldier) or the Communication Core Skill.

 When two or more allies make a melee combat roll against the same opponent, they can coordinate their attacks.
 If the assist is successful, one charater can attack and draw the opponents attention.
-While the main character draws attention and not incapacitated, the opponent gains the Off-Guard combat Modifier (Disadvantage) against allies attacking.
+While the main character draws attention and not incapacitated, the opponent gains the Off-Guard combat Modifier (Disadvantage) against allies attackin.